cycleplatform/docs-portal/docs/intro.md

 ### Add a Provider

 Add a provider to your hub to deploy infrastructure.
-[Add a Provider](https://www.cycle.io)
+[Add a Provider](/docs/infrastructure/providers/adding-providers)

 ### Deploy a Container

 Learn how to deploy a container on cycle.
-[Deploy a Container](https://www.cycle.io)
+[Deploy a Container](/docs/environments/deployments/deploy-single-container)

 ### Set up DNS

 Set up a hosted or un-hosted DNS zone.
-[Set up DNS](https://www.cycle.io)
+[Set up DNS](/docs/DNS/zones/zone-management#create-the-zone)

 ### Create an Environment

 A private network group with automated services.
-[Create an Environment](https://www.cycle.io)
+[Create an Environment](/docs/environments/managing-environments#environment-create)

 ### Add a Server

 Deploy new infrastructure to you hub.
-[Add a Server](https://www.cycle.io)
+[Add a Server](/docs/infrastructure/add-infrastructure)

-### Import an Image
+### Create An Image Source

-From Dockerhub to private registries.
-[Import an Image](https://www.cycle.io)
+ A reusable resource for creating images.
+[Creating A New Image Source](/docs/images/sources/sources-overview#creating-sources)

 ### Learn About Stacks

 A powerful way to manage multiple containers.
-[Learn about Stacks](https://www.cycle.io)
+[Learn about Stacks](/docs/stacks/overview)

 ### Import a Stack

-From raw files to git repositories.
-[Importing Stacks](https://www.cycle.io)
+From a git repository.
+[Importing Stacks](/docs/stacks/stacks-workflow#importing-from-a-git-repo)

 ### Create an API Key

 Use the public API for powerful programmatic control.
-[Create an API Key](https://www.cycle.io)
+[Create an API Key](/docs/hubs/API-access/api-key-generate)